dax8it/ATJIUJITSU-REAL-NEW/content/pages/kids-jiujitsu-classes-in-queens.md

   - Jiujitsu for Kids
   - Jiujitsu near me
 ---
-# What is Kids' Jiujitsu?
+# What is Kid's Jiujitsu?

 Kids jiujitsu is a martial art focusing on grappling and ground techniques, offering children a holistic blend of physical training and mental growth.